yqy09091/ID-Assignment1/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Credits
+-video for chinesnewyearevent.html page is from [youtube, Singapore Chinese Orchestra](https://www.youtube.com/watch?v=3iAi4BAuDuM)
+-video for overseaevent.html page is from [youtube, Singapore Chinese Orchestra](https://www.youtube.com/watch?v=zKZgxr_MJew) -video for yearendevent.html page is from [youtube, Singapore Chinese Orchestra](https://www.youtube.com/watch?v=3iAi4BAuDuM)
+- The photos used in Home page as cover and Home page for insturment is from [Singapore Chinese Orchestra](https://www.sco.com.sg/en/)
+-The photos used in instrument page is from [Chinese Musical Instruments](https://www.easonmusicschool.com/)
+- picture use in member page is from [Face Generator](https://generated.photos/face-generator/new) -The text for instrument was copied from[Chinese Musical Instruments](https://www.easonmusicschool.com/)
+- The text for History was copied from the [Wikipedia](https://en.wikipedia.org/wiki/Z)

 ### Content
 -The text for instrument was copied from[Chinese Musical Instruments](https://www.easonmusicschool.com/)